 But what Merced and Petrucio had unknowingly discovered was actually the Cemitério dos Pretos Novos (Cemetery of the New Blacks), a relic of the port district’s days as a hub of slave trading, a burial ground whose location had long been forgotten, lost somewhere in a mountain of centuries-old documents.

 Recovering from their initial shock, the couple got in touch with the government and more information about the cemetery slowly came to light.
 Those interred beneath the Guimarães’ home had been called the “New Blacks” because they had just arrived from Africa when they died, before being sold in the slave market at nearby Valongo.
+The Cais do Valongo slave wharf alone received between 500,000 and two million African slaves, which is more than the estimated total number of Africans brought to the United States over the entire course of the US slave trade (450,000).
 Along with the bones were found various other artifacts, jewelry and ceramic pieces of African origin, and deeper down, objects of both Portuguese and indigenous handiwork.